 Join this group if you would like to provide one-on-one support to parents whose child’s health condition is similar to your own.
 You will be able to share your experiences as your match starts on their caregiver journey.

 - Practical information and community resources

 Our Support Caregiver volunteers commit to 1 or 2 matches a year and spend 2 to 4 hours connecting with their match.
 These connections usually take place over the phone, or through text and email.

-Family Reviewers share their feedback to improve the way we communicate with our patients and families.
-Unlike Family Advisors who may participate in meetings, focus groups or regular committees, Family Reviewers are primarily focused on review of materials and resources like handouts, videos and posters.
+We have two groups that review our health education materials: Family Reviewers and Teen Reviewers.
+Both groups share their feedback to improve the way we communicate with our patients and families.
+Unlike Family Advisors who may participate in meetings, focus groups or regular committees, Health Education Reviewers are primarily focused on review of materials and resources like handouts, videos and posters.
 Your involvement includes:

 - Providing your thoughts on hospital education resources including handouts, videos, posters and more.

 - Sharing your experiences with us to help shape the way we provide information to families.